allen-munsch/rust-sql-to-nosql/README.md

 - Currently focused on Redis as the target NoSQL database
 - Supports a subset of SQL operations
 - Complex queries might require custom rule implementation
+- Nested operations and clauses are currently spotty at best

 ## Disclaimer

 This library provides a low-effort transformation and does not cover all possible SQL scenarios.
 Always validate the generated NoSQL commands in your specific use case.

 Honestly, just a toy program.

 ```
 SQL: SELECT * FROM users WHERE key = 'user:1001'